-Utica College's Post-Professional DPT program capitalizes on the wealth of knowledge and experience that you already have, and offers excellent networking potential with a diverse group of peers and faculty from around the country.
+Utica College's Post-Professional DPT program capitalizes on the wealth of knowledge and experience that you already have, and offers excellent networking potential with a diverse group of peers and doctoral program faculty from around the country.

 - :: Graduation from a Physical Therapist degree program

 - :: Brief essay articulating goals for ppDPT study